IDEA-lab-IC/IDEA-lab-IC.github.io/research/OptiMLDfAM.md

-<h1> Design for Additive Manufacturing </h1>
+<h1> Optimisation & Machine Learning in Design for Additive Manufacturing</h1>
 <div style="text-align: justify">
-The research in design for additive manufacturing mainly focuses on improving the part printability at the design stage.
-Furthermore, we also investigate the possibility of incorporating AM design considerations with other design techniques such as topology optimisation.
-The ongoing researches in this area within the group are presented below.
+Our current researches in the area of optimisation and adoption of machine learning in DfAM mainly focus on the generation of function-graded materials (FGM) and MDO as well as the generation of support-free, topologically optimised structures with machine learning.
 </div>

 <hr>